Sterilization (medicine): United States

 Sterilization is the most common form of contraception in the United States when female and male usage is combined.
-However, usage varies across demographic categories such as gender, age, education, etc. According to the Centers for Disease Control and Prevention, 16.7% of women aged 15–44 used female sterilization as a method of contraception in 2006–2008 while 6.1% of their partners used male sterilization.
+However, usage varies across demographic categories such as gender, age, education, etc. According to the Centers for Disease Control and Prevention, 16.7% of women aged 15–44 used female sterilization as a method of contraception in 2006–2008, while 6.1% of their partners used male sterilization.
 Minority women were more likely to use female sterilization than their white counterparts.
-The proportion of women using female sterilization was highest for black women (22%), followed by Hispanic women (20%) and white women (15%).
+The proportion of women using female sterilization was highest for black women (22%), followed by Hispanic women (20%), and white women (15%).
 Reverse sterilization trends by race occurred for the male partners of the women: 8% of male partners of white women used male sterilization, but it dropped to 3% of the partners of Hispanic women and only 1% of the partners of black women.
 White women were more likely to rely on male sterilization and the pill.
 While use of the pill declined with age, the report found that female sterilization increased with age.

 Correspondingly, female sterilization was the leading method among currently and formerly married women; the pill was the leading method among cohabiting and never married women.
 59% of women with three or more children used female sterilization.
 Thus, women who do not intend to have more children primarily rely on this method of contraception in contrast with women who only aim to space or delay their next birth.
-Regarding education, "[l]ess-educated women aged 22–44 years were much more likely to rely on female sterilization than those with more education."
+Regarding education, "less-educated women aged 22–44 years were much more likely to rely on female sterilization than those with more education."
 For example, female sterilization was used among 55% of women who had not completed high school compared with 16% of women who had graduated from college.

 Because national surveys of contraceptive methods have generally relied on the input of women, information about male sterilization is not as widespread.
 A survey using data from the 2002 National Survey of Family Growth found similar trends to those reported for female sterilization by the Centers for Disease Control and Prevention in 2006–2008.
 Among men aged 15–44 years, vasectomy prevalence was highest in older men and those with two or more biological children.
 Men with less education were more likely to report female sterilization in their partner.
 In contrast to female sterilization trends, vasectomy was associated with white males and those who had ever visited a family planning clinic.

 Several factors can explain the different findings between female and male sterilization trends in the United States.
 Women are more likely to receive reproductive health services.
 "Additionally, overall use of contraception is associated with higher socioeconomic status, but for women, use of contraceptive tubal sterilization has been found to be related to lower socioeconomic status and lack of health insurance."
 This finding could be related to Medicaid-funded sterilizations in the postpartum period that are not available to men.